 The fourth part deals with optimism/pessimism questions as in Wenglert and Rosen (2000).
+The aim of this part is to analyze the correlation between our PHIP with a standard measure of pessimism in psychology.
 It includes 16 items concerning personal events (I will have a happy life, I will keep my best friends,...) and 15 items concerning general events (there will be a third world war, the unemployment rate shall fall, life expectancy shall increase, etc.).
-For each item, individuals are asked about the importance granted to the considered event (between -10 and +10), as well as its probability of occurrence (between 0 and 100).
+For each item, individuals are asked about the importance granted to the considered event (between -10 and +10), as well as its "judged" probability of occurrence (between 0 and 100).
 For negatively formulated questions, the participants had sometimes trouble interpreting the question about the importance granted to the event, due to the negative scaling.
 The interviewer then split the question into two successive ones: 1) is this event positive or negative for you (do you wish that it happens)? and 2) how important is it for you (give an answer between 0 and 10)?